Risks & Side Effects

 - are pregnant or plan to become pregnant.
 It is not known if NUCALA may harm your unborn baby.

 - Pregnancy Registry.
-There is a pregnancy registry for women who receive NUCALA while pregnant.
-The purpose of the registry is to collect information about the health of you and your baby.
+There is a pregnancy registery for women who receive NUCALA while pregnant.
+The purpose of the registry is to collect information about you and your baby’s health.
 You can talk to your healthcare provider about how to take part in this registry or you can get more information and register by calling 1-877-311-8972 or go to www.mothertobaby.org/asthma.

 - are breastfeeding or plan to breastfeed.
 You and your healthcare provider should decide if you will use NUCALA and breastfeed.
 You should not do both without talking with your healthcare provider first.